-- Default arguments are overwritten when calling function provides values for them.
-For example, calling of function sum(10, 15, 25, 30) overwrites the value of z and w to 25 and 30 respectively.
+- Default arguments are overwritten when the calling function provides values for them.
+For example, calling the function sum(10, 15, 25, 30) overwrites the values of z and w to 25 and 30 respectively.

-- During calling of function, arguments from calling function to called function are copied from left to right.
-Therefore, sum(10, 15, 25) will assign 10, 15 and 25 to x, y and z.
-Therefore, default value is used for w only.
+- When a function is called, the arguments are copied from the calling function to the called function in the order left to right.
+Therefore, sum(10, 15, 25) will assign 10, 15, and 25 to x, y, and z respectively, which means that only the default value of w is used.

-- Once default value is used for an argument in function definition, all subsequent arguments to it must have default value.
-It can also be stated as default arguments are assigned from right to left.
-For example, the following function definition is invalid as subsequent argument of default variable z is not default.
+- Once a default value is used for an argument in the function definition, all subsequent arguments to it must have a default value as well.
+It can also be stated that the default arguments are assigned from right to left.
+For example, the following function definition is invalid as the subsequent argument of the default variable z is not default.

 // Invalid because z has default value, but w after it doesn't have a default value int sum(int x, int y, int z = 0, int w).

 Advantages of Default Arguments: